jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 why this might be.

 So, why are there so many injured cyclists near USC?
-The biggest contributor to their high incident count is no doubt the high number of cyclists in this area.
+The biggest contributor to the high incident count is no doubt the high number of cyclists in this area.
-We aren't necessarily saying that they have more collisions per capita.
+We aren't saying that they necessarily have more collisions per capita.
 Still, each of these represents a person who was injured, or sometimes killed.
-It is certainly worthy of our consideration when discussing new legislation and infrastructure.
+The many cyclists and high rates of injury are certainly worthy of our consideration when discussing new legislation and infrastructure.

 The Intersections
 -----------------